Reimagining the employee experience | Genpact

 Reimagining the employee experience

-How Bridgewater and Genpact are putting people first
+How a leading asset management firm and Genpact are putting people first

-Bridgewater Associates is the largest and most successful hedge fund in the world.
-As a professional services firm, its people are its most important asset.
-Providing employees with a working environment that boosts their performance and supports their ongoing development is a top priority.
-To meet this objective, Bridgewater, like many companies, knew it had to improve its legacy shared services processes, many of which were time-intensive and fragmented.
-It wanted to explore how redesigning processes with emerging digital technologies could transform the employee experience.
+With this goal in mind, the company knew it had to improve its legacy shared services processes, many of which were time-intensive and fragmented.
+It wanted to explore how redesigning processes with digital technologies could transform the employee experience.

 Partnering for success

-Bridgewater's co-CEO Eileen Murray recognized that rather than pursuing this objective alone, partnering with an expert would allow the business to realize better ways of working more quickly.
-After extensive exploration, Bridgewater chose to work with Genpact to redesign employee experiences across its shared services functions, specifically HR, finance, and facilities.
-Together, Bridgewater and Genpact have embarked on a multi-year transformation project that will:
+The company's former CEO recognized that rather than pursuing this objective alone, partnering with an expert would allow the business to realize better ways of working more quickly.
+After extensive exploration, the company chose Genpact to redesign employee experiences across its shared services functions, specifically HR, finance, and facilities.

 1. Improve the quality of services delivered to employees and clients